 1. The role of angiogenesis in lung regeneration

 Although epithelium is a major player in organ development and regeneration, blood vessels also play crucial roles in these processes.
-We are trying to understand the mechanism by which endothelial cells control lung development and regeneration using multidisciplinary approaches.
+We are trying to understand the mechanism by which endothelial cells control lung development, regeneration and aging using multidisciplinary approaches.
 In particular, we focus on Wnt and the related signaling pathways (e.g. Twist1 and Yap1).
 To study the mechanism of angiogenesis in the lung, we have developed a unique method to implant hydrogel on the lung surface of a living mouse and successfully recapitulated lung-specific angiogenesis and various cellular interactions in the gel in both physiological and pathological conditions.
 Our long-term goal is to develop more effective endothelial-targeted strategies for lung regeneration.

 Acceleration of Lung Regeneration by Platelet-Rich Plasma Extract through the Low-Density Lipoprotein Receptor-Related Protein 5-Tie2 Pathway.
 Am J Respir Cell Mol Biol 2016 Jan;54(1):103-13.

 Endothelial YAP1 in Regenerative Lung Growth through the Angiopoietin-Tie2 Pathway.
 Am J Respir Cell Mol Biol.
 2018 60(1): 117-1127.

 Implantation of fibrin gel on mouse lung to study lung-specific angiogenesis.
 J Vis Exp 2014 Dec 21(94)